Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/lab_tasks.md

   - The name of your VM should be `USERNAME-ubuntu-server`.
 Replace `USERNAME` with your GitLab username, e.g., `jaustar-ubuntu-server`.
   - The [box version](https://www.vagrantup.com/docs/boxes/versioning) should be `0.1.0`.
   - Run your box with `vagrant up` and make sure that everything works out as expected (`vagrant ssh`).
 If everything is fine, you can leave the VM and stop it.
+  - The VM must request [384 MB of memory](https://www.vagrantup.com/docs/providers/virtualbox/configuration)..
 - In the next step we want to provision your virtual machines.
 That means we want to install additional software and set some additional variables
   - We want to provision (`config.vm.provision`) the box in several steps.
-      - Create a file in the directory where the Vagrantfile resides with the name `testfile`.
-The file should contain your GitLab username as content.
-Add the file to your box using the [file provisioner](https://www.vagrantup.com/docs/provisioning/file).
-Add the file to the Git repository.
+    - Create a new file in the directory where the Vagrantfile resides with the name `testfile` and add it to the repository.
+The file should contain your GitLab username as text.
+Add the file to your box using the [file provisioner](https://www.vagrantup.com/docs/provisioning/file) and place it in the home directory of the `vagrant` user.
+    - We want an [additional shared folder](https://www.vagrantup.com/docs/synced-folders/basic_usage), besides `/vagrant`, in our virtual machine.
+The directory where the `Vagrantfile` resides, i.e. '.', should mounted as `/mnt/shared/` in your container.
     - Extend the file called `bootstrap.sh` for provisioning your box.
 In this script you should do the following:
       - Set the environment variable `ENV_TEST_USERNAME` to have the value of your GitLab username.
       - Install `neofetch`.
+      - **Note:** In the `bootstrap.sh` you do not have to prefix commands with `sudo` since the script is executed with superuser rights when Vagrant provisions the box.

+      This script should be run by the [shell provisioner](https://www.vagrantup.com/docs/provisioning/shell).
-- Open an merge request
+- Open a merge request in the GitHub Repository TODO.
+  - As title choose "[`USERNAME`] Vagrant Box Provisioning"
+  - Make sure all files are up to date (`testfile`, `bootstrap.sh`, `Vagrantfile`)
+    - Add the label `Vagrant` label to the issue and assign the issue to the lecturers `jaustar` and `uekermbn`.
+  - Double-check that all files are in the repository and up to date.
+Check everything carefully since a CI pipeline will try to build your Vagrant recipe.
+  - If everything looks good, create the issue..
+- Check whether the CI pipeline could verify your submission.
+This may take some time due to the number of concurrent submission being limited.
+If read the error message carefully and fix your submission by creating a new commit.

-### Further Information
+### Further Information (Vagrant)

+- You might want to add the option `--provision` to the `vagrant up` command if you want to rebuild a box.
+In case the box is not being build/rebuild, please read the [documentation about provisioning](https://www.vagrantup.com/docs/provisioning) carefully.
 - By default, Vagrant will install all files in your home directory.
 If Vagrant should use a different directory, you can set the environment variable `VAGRANT_HOME` to point the alternative directory.
 This could look like this:

   ```bash